Shareholders with voting rights may exercise them by postal mail on every item on the agenda by means of a letter containing a voting declaration.

 - Postal votes count as negative votes in relation to deliberative proposals presented subsequent to the date on which those votes were issued.

-Postal votes will be scrutinised by the Board of the General Meeting, by adding them to the votes cast at the Meeting.
+Postal votes will be scrutinised by the Board of the General Meeting, in addition to the votes expressed at the Meeting